 Day 1: After boarding Tiaré, you’ll embark on the journey of a lifetime about 12 o’clock from Sorong into the waters of Raja Ampat.
-Raja Ampat means ‘Four Kings,’ referring to the 4 main islands of Waigeo, Salawati, Batanta, Misool (there are actually over 1,500 small islands).
-Most of Raja Ampat is protected by the Indonesian government so that you can expect pristine corals and an abundance of sea life.
+Raja Ampat means ‘Four Kings’, referring to the 4 main islands of Waigeo, Salawati, Batanta, Misool (there are actually over 1,500 small islands).
+Most of Raja Ampat is protected by the Indonesian government, so you can expect pristine corals and an abundance of sea life.
 Of course, visibility can vary depending on the weather conditions, but water temperatures stay around 27-30°c (81- 86°f).

 Day 6: On day 6, you’ll move on to Penemu, an island west of Waigeo with a selection of dives sites, the most famous being Melissa’s Garden.
 Shallow hard coral reefs here are home to hundreds of anthias dance and also sea snakes.
 The long, submerged seamount at Takat Penemu has a beautiful coral garden sloping to where schools of fish hang out in the currents.
-Have a peek inside the large cup corals where Wobbegong sharks like to sleep, and visit Penemu Wall, My Reef, and Harto’s Reef for more incredible sights.
-At Penemu Island, you will also have the chance to stop and climb to the island’s highest point to admire the entire lagoon from above.
+Have a peek inside the large cup corals where Wobbegong sharks like to sleep, and visit Penemu Wall, My Reef and Harto’s Reef for more incredible sights.
+At Penemu Island, you will also have the chance to stop and climb to the highest point of the island to admire the entire lagoon from above.

 Day 7: Expect 4 incredible dives today in Wofoh and Aljui Bay.
 Your first 2 dives are at Wofoh Black Forest, which is named after the deep ridge covered in large bushes of black corals and is quite a unique sight.
 This shallow reef is covered in large purple soft corals, leather corals, and healthy staghorn hard corals.
 Search the site’s wall for nudibranchs and even Wobbegong sharks resting on the many ledges.